ttu/ruuvitag-sensor/README.md

 ### Bleak

-On Windows and macOS Bleak is installed automatically with `ruuvitag-sensor` package.
-On Linux install it manually from PyPI.
+On Windows and macOS Bleak is installed and used automatically with `ruuvitag-sensor` package.

+On Linux install it manually from PyPI and enable it with `RUUVI_BLE_ADAPTER` environment variable.

 ```sh
 $ python -m pip install bleak